Jimmyh-world/Cardano_MCP/TESTING.md

 1. Increasing the timeout: `SERVER_STARTUP_TIMEOUT=10000 npm test`
 2. Checking if the mock server ports are in use
 3. Examining the server logs for errors
+4. Using a standalone configuration that doesn't require the mock server

+### Known Issues

+There is a minor issue with an open handle (PIPEWRAP) that persists in the tests/setup.ts file.
+This doesn't affect test functionality but causes Jest to exit with a warning.
+The root cause is in the spawn process for the mock server, and a cleanup process has been implemented but could be further improved.

 ## Continuous Integration